What is CTEM? A Guide to Continuous Threat Exposure Management

 The Business Case for CTEM

-• Reduced Alert Fatigue: The human element to CTEM significantly reduces false positives compared to purely automated solutions.
-This means security teams spend less time investigating non-issues and can focus on genuine threats, improving operational efficiency.
+Reduced Alert Fatigue: The human element to CTEM significantly reduces false positives compared to purely automated solutions.
+Security teams spend less time investigating non-issues.
+They can focus on genuine threats.
+This improves operational efficiency.

-• Operational Continuity: By preventing disruptions caused by cyber incidents, businesses maintain smooth operations and avoid costly downtime.
+Operational Continuity: Businesses maintain smooth operations by preventing disruptions caused by cyber incidents.
+They avoid costly downtime.
 Research suggests the average cost of IT downtime can range from £4,000-£40,000 per hour, depending on business size.

-• Risk Reduction: CTEM provides measurable risk reduction through earlier identification of security issues, helping organisations prioritise fixes based on actual exposure rather than theoretical risk.
+Risk Reduction: CTEM provides measurable risk reduction through earlier identification of security issues.
+This helps organisations prioritise fixes based on actual exposure rather than theoretical risk.

 Industry-Specific Benefits

-While CTEM offers universal security improvements, different sectors can realise unique benefits:
+CTEM offers universal security improvements.
+Different sectors can realise unique benefits.

-Financial Services: Banks and financial institutions can use it to maintain continuous compliance with regulations like PSD2 and improve customer trust by demonstrating proactive security measures.
+Financial Services: Banks and financial institutions can use it to maintain continuous compliance with regulations like PSD2.
+They can improve customer trust by demonstrating proactive security measures.

-Healthcare: Medical organisations can better protect sensitive patient data and critical systems, helping meet NHS Digital and GDPR requirements while reducing the risk of service disruption.
+Healthcare: Medical organisations can better protect sensitive patient data and critical systems.
+This helps meet NHS Digital and GDPR requirements while reducing the risk of service disruption.

 Retail: Retailers can safeguard customer payment information and maintain business continuity during peak trading periods when traditional security testing might be too disruptive.